Kitchen Divas

 What is the difference between Salisbury steak and hamburger steak?

-Overhead photo of a pan full of Smothered Hamburger Steaks with Onion Gravy on the table top.
+A pan full of Hamburger Steaks with Gravy on the table top.

 Hamburger steak with onion and mushroom gravy on a plate with mashed potatoes and broccoli.

 This smothered hamburger steak with onion gravy recipe is a classic.
-Juicy fried hamburger steaks are seasoned with onion soup mix and cooked to perfection.
+Juicy fried hamburgers are seasoned with onion soup mix and cooked to perfection.
 Add a savory simple mushroom and onion gravy plus a side of potatoes or rice for a meal everyone will love.

 5 from 1 vote